 SILVER LAKE EUROPE LLP - MODERN SLAVERY ACT STATEMENT

-In October 2015, the UK Modern Slavery Act (“MSA”) came into force and requires large organisations doing business in the United Kingdom to produce a public “slavery and human trafficking statement”.
+In October 2015, the UK Modern Slavery Act (“MSA”) came into force, requiring large organisations doing business in the United Kingdom to produce a public “slavery and human trafficking statement”.
 The concept of “modern slavery” encapsulates behaviours such as forced, compulsory or coerced labour, deprivation of personal freedom or facilitating the movement of people for exploitation.

 Silver Lake Europe LLP (“SLE”) acts as a sub-advisor to Silver Lake’s US affiliates in relation to the investment of European based assets of Silver Lake managed funds.
 SLE is based in the U.K. and authorised and regulated by the U.K. Financial Conduct Authority.
-This statement, which is being made on behalf of SLE, is being made on a voluntary basis.
-References to “we”, “us” or “our” are to SLE.
+This statement is being made on behalf of SLE and references to “we”, “us” or “our” are to SLE.

-Given the nature of SLE’s advisory business, we believe there is a low risk of slavery or human trafficking in connection with these activities.
+Given the nature of SLE’s advisory business, we believe there is a relatively low risk of slavery or human trafficking in connection with our activities.
 The goods and services we typically procure are limited to areas such as office equipment, IT, professional services, facility management and catering.

-• We will look to better (a) identify, assess and monitor potential higher risk areas in the supply chains to our business, (b) mitigate the risk of slavery and human trafficking occurring in these supply chains through enhanced contract terms (to the extent appropriate and obtainable), (c) train relevant employees as to these risks and the need to manage them and (d) protect whistle blowers (please see below for further information on our Whistleblowing procedures).
+We continually look to better (a) identify, assess and monitor potential higher risk areas in the supply chains to our business, (b) mitigate the risk of slavery and human trafficking occurring in these supply chains through enhanced contract terms (to the extent appropriate and obtainable), (c) train relevant employees as to these risks and the need to manage them and (d) protect whistle blowers (please see below for further information on our Whistleblowing procedures).

-Our SLE legal and compliance team will take responsibility for implementing the objectives considered in this statement, monitor progress of our efforts in this area and issues (should they arise) and report back to SLE’s Management Committee directly as appropriate.
+Our SLE legal and compliance team take responsibility for implementing the objectives considered in this statement, monitoring progress of our efforts in this area and issues (should they arise) and report back to SLE’s Management Committee directly as appropriate.

-Since our first MSA statement was published, we have used the following key performance indicators as indicia of progress toward increasing awareness of and protecting against slavery and human trafficking in our advisory business or the supply chains to our business:
+Since our first MSA statement was published, we have used the following key performance indicators to track our progress toward increasing the awareness of and protecting against slavery and human trafficking arising in, or the supply chains to, our business:

 MONITORING AND REPORTING

-If issues are identified in relation to the MSA, these will be immediately reported to SLE’s Compliance Officer.
+If issues are identified in relation to modern slavery or human trafficking, these should be immediately reported to our legal and compliance team.

-More general issues in relation to the running of this policy will be reported back to the Management Committee as appropriate.
+More general issues in relation to the running of this policy are reported back to the Management Committee as appropriate.

-This statement will be reviewed periodically and published on our website.
+This statement is reviewed periodically and is published on our website.

 MANAGEMENT COMMITTEE APPROVAL

-Silver Lake Europe LLP Management Committee approved this statement.
+Silver Lake Europe LLP Management Committee approved this statement on 28 June 2021.

-This statement is made on a voluntary basis pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the current financial year.
+This statement is made on a voluntary basis pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group's slavery and human trafficking statement for the financial year ending 31 December 2020.